 Research and Science

-From fostering continued economic growth to adapting to the effects of climate change and addressing food security, the United States can continue to be a leader in global agriculture.
-Each day, the work of USDA scientists and researchers touches the lives of all Americans - from the farm field to the kitchen table and from the air we breathe to the energy that powers our country.
+From fostering continued economic growth and opportunities for farmers and ranchers to addressing food security to preserving a safe, sustainable, affordable U.S. food and fiber system, the United States is a leader in global agriculture.
+Each day, the work of USDA scientists and researchers touches the lives of all Americans - from the farm to the kitchen table, from the forests to waterways, and from to the air we breathe to the energy that powers our country.

 AGARDA: A Vision for Disruptive Science to Confront Audacious Challenges